 - Valiant Comics and the then-successor Acclaim Comics have multiple nanite-powered heroes.
-Valiant's Bloodshot has nanite-infused blood that, in the Valiant Comics incarnation, survives as the "Blood of Heroes" well into the 41st Century.
-Acclaim's Bloodshot's nanites may not be that long-lived, but were capable of healing any injury provided they had enough raw material to work with, reshaping his appearance, and making a modem jack in his neck for free internet access.
-Acclaim's version of Magnus Robot Fighter was never explicitly stated to have nanites, but his blood was metallic and capable of healing wounds.
-You do the math.
+Bloodshot has nanite-infused blood that, in the Valiant incarnation, survives as the "Blood of Heroes" well into the 41st century.
+Acclaim's Bloodshot's nanites may not be that long-lived but are capable of healing any injury (provided that they have enough raw material to work with), reshaping his appearance, and making a modem jack in his neck for free internet access.
+Acclaim's version of Magnus Robot Fighter is never explicitly stated to have nanites, but his blood is metallic and capable of healing wounds, so you do the math.

 - In the Harry Potter fic Draco Malfoy and the Sins of the Father, Draco tried to commit suicide after his mother was raped and killed as a punishment for his father's foul-ups, but was saved and transported to St. Mungo's where he was faced with becoming a quadruple amputee.
 Rather than have a crippled heir, his father had nanomachines injected into him, making him stronger, smarter and utterly incapable of committing permanent self-harm.